Frigatebird: Populations and threats

 Two of the five species are considered at risk.
 In 2003, a survey of the four colonies of the critically endangered Christmas Island frigatebirds counted 1200 breeding pairs.
 As frigatebirds normally breed every other year, the total adult population was estimated to lie between 1800 and 3600 pairs.
 Larger numbers formerly bred on the island, but the clearance of breeding habitat during World War II and dust pollution from phosphate mining have contributed to the decrease.
 The population of the vulnerable Ascension frigatebird has been estimated at around 12,500 individuals.
 The birds formerly bred on Ascension Island itself, but the colonies were exterminated by feral cats introduced in 1815.
 The birds continued to breed on a rocky outcrop just off the shore of the island.
 A program conducted between 2002 and 2004 eradicated the feral cats and a few birds have returned to nest on the island.

 The other three species are classified by the International Union for Conservation of Nature as being of Least Concern.
-The populations of all three are large, with that of the magnificent frigatebird thought to be increasing, while thatof the great and lesser frigatebird decreasing.
+The populations of all three are large, with that of the magnificent frigatebird thought to be increasing, while that of the great and lesser frigatebird decreasing.
 Monitoring populations of all species is difficult due to their movements across the open ocean and low reproductivity.
 The status of the Atlantic populations of the great and lesser frigatebirds are unknown and possibly extinct.

 As frigatebirds rely on large marine predators such as tuna for their prey, overfishing threatens to significantly impact on food availability and jeopardise whole populations.
 As frigatebirds nest in large dense colonies in small areas, they are vulnerable to local disasters that could wipe out the rare species or significantly impact the widespread ones.